aristanetworks/anta/docs/cli/psirt.md

 ## Reports

-The table, text, JSON, and Jinja template reports reuse the generic NRFU renderers.
-CSV and Markdown use the security advisory reporters to include advisory and vulnerability metadata with per-device findings.
+The text, JSON, and Jinja template reports reuse the generic NRFU renderers.
+Table, CSV, and Markdown use security-advisory-specific reporters to include advisory and vulnerability metadata with per-device findings.
 Markdown reports also include a run overview with execution timing, inventory and filter details, and assessment counts.
-CSV also includes result remediation when provided by the advisory test:
+CSV and table reports include result remediation when provided by the advisory test:

 ```bash
 anta psirt --inventory inventory.yml --catalog sa.yml csv --csv-output sa-report.csv